d-bl/GroundForge/docs/help/Site-map.md

 Site Map
 ========

-The  diagram gives an overview of the available sets of pages and how to navigate between them.
+The arrows in the diagram represent links between pages.
-The page names are linked to examples.
+The page names (or address fragments) link to examples.
-A legend and some notes follow the overview.
+A legend and more notes follow the overview.

+Note that many of the help pages listed in the side bar are about the `index` page.
+The new `tiles` page links to its own help page, which is not yet in the side bar.

 {% include site-map.svg %}